Don't like to read?

-At the time the only pain medication used for the arthritis was aspirin.
+At the time, the only pain medication used for arthritis was aspirin.
 Over-the-counter Indomethacin and ibuprofen were not yet available for purchase.
-Within a year, several stomach ulcers developed, the result of which was discontinuation of aspirin.
-The first controlled substance prescribed was codeine; a naturally occurring alkaloid of opium.
+Within a year, several stomach ulcers developed, the result of which was the discontinuation of aspirin.
+The first controlled substance prescribed was codeine, a naturally occurring alkaloid of opium.

 Excessive pounds destroyed the cartilage in arthritic joints.
 Moreover, CNA duties such as lifting patients repeatedly throughout the day increased the need for pain management.
 It was a burden trying to work and use narcotics.

-The decision about quitting work finally came but it was not made willingly.
-In the spring of 1998, I was walking with a patient, she was using a walker and I had a gait belt attached around her waist to help if she became unbalanced.
+The decision about quitting work finally came, but it was not made willingly.
+In the spring of 1998, I was walking with a patient, she was using a walker, and I had a gait belt attached around her waist to help if she became unbalanced.

 She had a mini-stroke, her speech slurred, and then she stumbled.
 Because I was distracted by the stroke symptoms, we both fell.
-She suffered a hip fracture and my left kneecap was severely damaged putting me in a wheelchair for the next two years.
+She suffered a hip fracture, and my left kneecap was severely damaged, putting me in a wheelchair for the next two years.

 Thus began my first encounter with an opioid.
 Vicodin®, which contains acetaminophen and hydrocodone, was prescribed.
 By the fall of 1999, I was taking more than allowed.
-I purchased additional pills off of a friend.
+I purchased additional pills from a friend.
 Addiction increased the need and seemed to increase the pain level.
 Finally, a referral to a pain specialist happened.